mrnorman/YAKL/README.md

 ## Overview

 The YAKL API is similar to Kokkos in many ways, but is quite simplified and has much stronger Fortran interoperability and Fortran-like options.
-YAKL currently has backends for CPUs (serial), CUDA, HIP, SYCL (in progress), and OpenMP offload (in progress).
+YAKL currently has backends for CPUs (serial), CPU OpenMP threading, CUDA, HIP, SYCL, OpenMP offload (in progress).
 YAKL provides the following:

 * **Pool Allocator**: A pool allocator for all `memDevice` `Array`s in accelerator memory
-  * Supports `malloc`, `cudaMalloc`, `cudaMallocManaged`, `hipMalloc`, and `hipMallocHost` allocators
+  * Supports `malloc`, `cudaMalloc`, `cudaMallocManaged`, `hipMalloc`, and `hipMallocHost` allocators as well as SYCL allocators
-  * CUDA Managed memory also calls `cudaMemPrefetchAsync` on the entire pool
   * If the pool allocator is not used, YAKL still maintains internal host and device allocators with the afforementioned options
   * Specify `-DYAKL_MANAGED_MEMORY` to turn on `cudaMallocManaged` for Nvidia GPUs and `hipMallocHost` for AMD GPUs
   * Controllable via environment variables (initial size, grow size, and to turn it on or off)